 Working memory-the ability to hold information in your mind, think about it, and use it to guide behavior-develops through childhood and adolescence, and is key for successful performance at school and work.
 Previous research with young children has documented socioeconomic disparities in performance on tasks of working memory.
 Now a new longitudinal study has found that differences in working memory that exist at age 10 persist through the end of adolescence.
-The study also found that parents' education-one common measure of socioeconomic status-is related to children's performance on tasks of working memory, and that neighborhood characteristics-another common measure of socioeconomic status-are not.
+The study also found that parents' education-one common measure of socioeconomic status-is related to children's performance on tasks of working memory, and that neighborhood characteristics-another common measure of socioeconomic status-is related to children's performance on tasks of working memory, and that neighborhood characteristics-another common measure of socioeconomic status-is related to children's performance on tasks of working memory.